|Page tools: Print Page Print All RSS Search this Product|

 Note that when dealing with the functions of means, medians, and sums, a weight is automatically applied from a weight allocated behind the scenes to the level of the variable (for all levels, other than Persons in household, a person weight has been applied to each record (e.g. alcohol record) on the level based on the weight allocated to selected persons on the Person level.
 For Persons in household, the household weight has been applied to each person in the household).
 These weights are not visible but are referenced in the 'Weighted by' statement with continuous variables, as per:

-For more details, see Means and Medians below.
+For more details, see Means and Medians below:

-When using a Weight/Summation from a level that is different to that of the variables in the table please be careful in interpreting the results.
+When using a Weight/Summation from a level that is different to that of the variables in the table, please be careful in interpreting the results.

 For example, a table of reported fasting status using the 'Persons (Benchmarked weight)' will show the fasting status for the entire NHS survey.
 Note that the 'Not applicable' persons include those people who did not participate in the NHMS and those persons aged 5 to 11 years who participated in the NHMS but were only required to provide a urine sample.
-The population for this table represents the entire Australian population.
+The population for the following table represents the entire Australian population.

 The same table using the 'Biomedical persons (Benchmarked weight)' will show the fasting status for only persons who participated in the NHMS.
 Note that in this case, 'Not applicable' persons are those people aged 5 to 11 years who participated in the NHMS but were only required to provide a urine sample.
 People who did not participate in the biomedical component do not have a biomedical person weight and therefore do not contribute to the table when this weight is used.
 The biomedical population now presents weighted estimates for the Australian population aged 5 years and over.